 The company has a defined contribution scheme and a defined benefit scheme.
 The defined benefit plan is a multi-employer (industry) pension plan, based on average salary pay, for which insufficient information is available to account for as a defined benefit plan.
 Therefore, the Company accounts for this pension plan as a defined contribution plan.
 The pension schemes are financed through monthly contributions to the pension providers, being the insurance companies and the industry pension fund (PME).
-The contribution with the industry pension fund is calculated using a maximum annual gross salary level and a premium of approximately 22.7% for 2020.
+The contribution with the industry pension fund is calculated using a maximum annual gross salary level and a premium of approximately 27.6% for 2021.

-In 2018, the industry pension fund announced a recovery plan to strengthen the fund, for which an additional premium of 3.7% (2019: 2.32%) is applicable.
-The base premium for 2021 is set at approximately
+In 2018, the industry pension fund announced a recovery plan to strengthen the fund, for which an additional premium is no longer applicable (2020: 3.7%).

-27.6%.
-The additional premium in relation to the recovery plan to strengthen the fund is in 2021 no longer applicable.
-Total expected contributions for 2021 amount to €3.0 million.
+The base premium for 2022 is set at approximately 28.0%.
+Total expected contributions for 2022 amount to €4.5 million.
 The company applies the liability approach for all pension schemes.
 The premium payable during the financial year is charged to the income statement and is classified as costs of personnel.

-Alfen has approximately 495 active participants in the industry pension plan, which has 165,000 active participants in the total plan.
-The industry pension fund has a deficit and the coverage ratio per December 2020 is 92.3%.
+Alfen has approximately 637 active participants in the industry pension plan, which has 166,000 active participants in the total plan.
+The industry pension fund has a deficit and the coverage ratio per December 2021 is 103.2%.
 The company does not have any commitments for additional contributions in case of a deficit of the pension fund, other than paying increased future premiums.
 If applicable, the industry-wide pension fund applies an annual indexation for the pension fund.